CodeandUnite/Easygui3/README.md

 Easygui2
 ==============

-Further development and maintenance for the Easygui project which has been shut down in 2010.
+Further development and maintenance for the Easygui project which was shut down in 2010
 --------------

-*To get the best idea of how easygui2 is different from easygui is to check example.py file.
+*To get the best idea of how easygui2 is different from easygui please check example.py file.<br>
 Uncomment and comment out the lines as necessary.*

 **Basic use of Easygui2**